 “I’m like, ‘OK, I’m about to be in my junior year.
 I need to figure out how people get these jobs in sports,’ ” Mayfield says.
 “I don’t want to be in Rock Hill all my life.
 I’ve got to amp it up.”

 A first-generation college student, Mayfield got busy attending workshops through TRIO, learning more about how to build a LinkedIn profile and create a resume, but he still needed hands-on experiences.
-Thanks to HRSM career expos and a job board listserv run by sports and entertainment management senior instructor Steven Taylor, new opportunities began falling in Mayfield’s lap.
+Thanks to HRSM career expos and a job board listserv run by sport and entertainment management senior instructor Steven Taylor, new opportunities began falling in Mayfield’s lap.

 At his first career expo, Mayfield struck up a conversation with Augusta National’s head of merchandise Mark Wells, connecting over shared employment experiences with Dick’s Sporting Goods, and found himself with his first job working at the Masters golf tournament.